AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A note has been added in the [Calling a workflow with parameters](../../automating/using/calling-a-workflow-with-external-parameters.md) section about delivery preparation and their aggregation period.

-Information was added on how to personalize a delivery’s label with event variables that have been declared in the workflow’s external signal activity.
+Information was added on how to personalize a delivery's label with event variables that have been declared in the workflow's external signal activity.
 [Read more](../../automating/using/external-signal.md)

 A new section has been added detailing how to create a user in Adobe Campaign Standard.
 [Read more](../../administration/using/users-management.md)